 Name:

 UIN:

 Exam: day and time

 Committee Members:

 Grading Scale

 Above Expectations (A) Meets Expectations (M) Below Expectations (B)

-Above Expectations (14) meets Expessions (m) Below Expectations (B)

 Fin al outcome of this exam:

 Oral Written

 A M B A M B

 1. Research question and rationale

-Can the student identify a big-picture que relevant, beyond the context of the field? of addressing this question within and, if
+Can the student identify a big-picture que relevant, beyond the context of the field? stion and describe the significance e of addressing this question within and,

 Specific Comments:

-Background and literature
+2. Background and literature

-Does the student demonstrate an underst year student, which identifies knowledge project?
-Has the student begun to critical project?
-Has the student, appropriately fo the methodologies they plan to use? gaps/unanswered questions and suly considered the literature and price upports the rationale of the proposed or work that supports their proposed
+Does the student demonstrate an understanding of the current literature in the field, to a level expected for a 2nd year student, which identifies knowledge gaps/unanswered questions and supports the rationale of the proposed project?
+Has the student begun to critically considered the literature and prior work that supports their proposed project?
+Has the student, appropriately for their 2nd year level, considered the general strengths and weaknesses of the methodologies they plan to use?

-Specific Comments:

-Oral Writton

-Oral Written
+Written

-Α M В Α M В 3.
-Experimental rationale, design and methods 1 For a hypothesis-driven thesis project, are experaddress the central question?
-Are the proposed each question/hypothesis?
-Are various methodo design feasible and likely to generate clear, interthoroughly considered? expe ologie rimei es coi nts d npa rganized and priorit red for their strengt tized hs ar in a l nd lim logical manner to address nitations?
-Is the research For a methods/technique-development thesis produced address critical steps in the proposed techniques methodologies/techniques/measurements being method/technique will be applied, and, if so, is to potential pitfalls thoroughly considered? s dev g dev elopr velope nent ed? ?
-Is there an experi Is there a biological imen drive tal pl er ap l an for validation of the plication to which this For a discovery-based thesis project, are the exprationale to justify the work.
-Is there a concrete expectation of what types of observations might may discover new information of impact for the method/technique will be applied, and, if so, is to potential pitfalls thoroughly considered? plar t be e field n for l exped I?
-Is t how ted: there the experimental do Is there a logical ro a biological driver ata w ation appli vill be vale fo icatio analyzed and an or how the observations on to which this Specific Comments: 4.
-Scope of proposed research I Is the proposed project of sufficient scope for a requestion or methodological need in depth and to project is overly ambitious for a PhD thesis, are completion of the project will still be impactful? o ach vario nieve тес hanistic understand ling v vhen applicable?
-If the proposed Specific Comments:

-5. Productivity
+lS ---- -- -- -- -- -- -- --

+3. Experimental rationale, design and methods

+For a hypothesis-driven thesis project, are experimentally testable sub-questions or hypotheses formulated to address the central question?
+Are the proposed experiments organized and prioritized in a logical manner to address each question/hypothesis?
+Are various methodologies compared for their strengths and limitations?
+Is the research design feasible and likely to generate clear, interpretable data?
+Are alternative outcomes and potential pitfalls thoroughly considered?

+B

+For a methods/technique-development thesis project, are the aims organized and prioritized in a logical manner to address critical steps in the proposed techniques development?
+Is there an experimental plan for validation of the methodologies/techniques/measurements being developed?
+Is there a biological driver application to which this method/technique will be applied, and, if so, is there a suitable experimental plan?
+Are alternative outcomes and potential pitfalls thoroughly considered?

+For a discovery-based thesis project, are the experimental systems adequately justified with an appropriate scientific rationale to justify the work.
+Is there a concrete plan for how the experimental data will be analyzed and an expectation of what types of observations might be expected?
+Is there a logical rationale for how the observations may discover new information of impact for the field?
+Is there a biological driver application to which this method/technique will be applied, and, if so, is there a suitable experimental plan?
+Are alternative outcomes and potential pitfalls thoroughly considered?

+4. Scope of proposed research

+Is the proposed project of sufficient scope for a PhD thesis?
+Is the proposal sufficiently ambitious to address an important question or methodological need in depth and to achieve mechanistic understanding when applicable?
+If the proposed project is overly ambitious for a PhD thesis, are various aims and experiments appropriately prioritized such that partial completion of the project will still be impactful?

+5. P rodu ctivity ------ ------ ---------

-Are there any preliminary data and informative?
-If data are given performed, and statistics?
+Are there any preliminary data?
+If not, why not?
+Are there data that gave a negative result but was well-controlled and informative?
+If data are given, are there controls, an indication of the number of times the experiment was performed, and statistics?

-Specific Comments:

-Oral Written

-A M B P A M B

-Overall assessment:

 A or M for both: PASS

 B for both: FAIL

-An A/M and a B: FAIL, DEFER o r PASS
+An A/M and a B: FAIL, DEFER or PASS